 The Wisconsin Chamber Choir’s 20 year history is balanced with great a cappella choral singing and critically acclaimed performances with professional orchestral accompaniment.
 When the Wisconsin Chamber Choir performs a major work, it gains notice and acclaim.
-Here is what critics have to say about pour performances:
+Here is what critics have to say about our performances:

 April 21, 2015: John W. Barker finds the Wisconsin Chamber Choir moving and overwhelming in its performance of [the] “German” Requiem by Johannes Brahms.

-Note: John W. Barker (right) is an emeritus professor of Medieval history at the University of Wisconsin-Madison.
+Note: John W. Barker (left) is an emeritus professor of Medieval history at the University of Wisconsin-Madison.
 He also is a well-known classical music critic who writes for Isthmus and the American Record Guide, and who for 12 years hosted an early music show every other Sunday morning on WORT FM 89.9 FM.
 He serves on the Board of Advisors for the Madison Early Music Festival and frequently gives pre-concert lectures in Madison.

 The program opened with two examples of Gehrenbeck’s interest in promoting new choral works through commissions.
 The first, sung by the University of Wisconsin – Whitewater Chamber Singers at his academic base, was by American composer Christian Ellenwood [right].